Industrial Revolution & American Education

 The Modern American Education System: High Schools Preparing the Middle-Class For White-Collar/Office Jobs

 A decade after the Civil War, community leaders in northeastern cities were lamenting the fact that the rapidly expanding system of high schools seemed only to produce middle-class strivers.
-One 1874 lament shows that the American ideal of democratic citizenship-based education was coming to be seen as impractical:

 “The farmer's boy who passes a few terms at the village academy goes home with a distaste for farming.
 He becomes a school teacher, a book agent, a clerk, an exhorter, a patent right vendor, anything rather than the tiller of the soil that his father was.
 In our towns, the boys of mechanics rarely follow the trades of their fathers.
 They go to our city high schools and come out of them with no thought of going to the shops to earn their daily bread.
 They throng the stores and offices for clerkships and agencies.
 They seem to prefer any thing rather than a trade...Instead of telling the boys of a school that in this great free country of ours they might some day get to be...president of the United States, I would tell them that the country needed good farmers and mechanics a great deal more than it did statesmen...”